 May 21, 2015 - High-value care advice has been provided for screening for five common types of cancer.
 The guidelines were published in the May 19 issue of the Annals of Internal Medicine.

-Mar 5, 2014 - For patients with advanced melanoma, nivolumab may improve overall survival and has an acceptable long-term safety profile, according to a study published online March 3 in the Journal of Clinical Oncology.
+May 21, 2015 - For patients with advanced pancreatic cancer, enoxaparin is effective for prevention and treatment of venous thromboembolic events, according to a study published online May 18 in the Journal of Clinical Oncology.